 What Are the Requirements for a Business Line of Credit?

 The application process for a business line of credit is fairly simple and in many cases is similar to that of a business credit card.
-With online lenders the average time to apply for a credit line can be as little as 5 minutes and a decision is usually given within as little as as little as 24 hours.
+With online lenders the average time to apply for a credit line can be as little as 5 minutes and a decision is usually given in as little as as little as 24 hours.

 Like most types of financing, a credit line will depend on the applicant’s creditworthiness.
 If you are a new business, it may depend on the strength of your credit score and you will likely need to have your credit report pulled by the financial institution.